Why do blogs fail? 26 Mistakes most new bloggers don’t want to hear about – learned by someone who has made most of them.

 This will make the page easier to read, especially on mobile.
 Most professional websites seem to have a lot of white and very similar colouring and style.

 5. Topics or categories on the main menu.
-Most blogs had a few categories that were large topics rather than logs of mini topics.
+Most blogs have a few categories that were large topics rather than lots of mini topics.

 I had About me, legal, social media pages and a couple of other topics, however, ‘boring’ is the word for my top menu and I had not added very many posts to the tabs as they were added to the blog roll.

-I will select half a dozen main categories and add my best posts to these as I move forward.
+Select half a dozen main categories and add the best posts to these as you move forward.

 6. Images.
 I found a lot of different styles of images within other websites and realized my quality was bad.